Post-Mortem Estate Planning Complexities

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will expand estate planning counsel's knowledge of post-mortem planning issues and techniques to allow for the smooth transition of assets to intended beneficiaries.
+This CLE course will expand estate planning counsel's knowledge of post-mortem planning issues and techniques to allow for the smooth transition of assets to intended beneficiaries.
 Our experienced panelists will discuss the required filings, review tax issues related to federal and state estate tax and estate and beneficiary income tax, and offer best practices for disclaimers and important elections.

 - Decedent’s personal income tax return